getrelyant/relyant-elixir-sdk/README.md

 # RelyantApi

-Elixir SDK to communicate with the Relyant API
+Elixir SDK to communicate with the Relyant API.
+Install Elixir and Erlang to use this integration.
+Take the versions in the .tool-versions file.

 ## Run IEX Session